ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 I see three ants carrying what seems to look alike breadcrumbs to the crack but why three ?
-I swear there were four of them this morning what happened to the other one? and then I hear them whisper talking about some tribe and the opposite side of the house anr number one: I told you we shouldn't have been near there nest why didn't you listen to me?
+I swear there were four of them this morning what happened to the other one? and then I hear them whisper talking about some tribe and the opposite side of the house ant number one: I told you we shouldn't have been near there nest why didn't you listen to me? ant number two: I don't know man I don't know.
+We just saw the crumbs and didn't think of anything.